 If the respondent consents (or does nothing within 21 days after being served) the interim order becomes a final order and both parties will be notified.

-If the respondent lodges an objection, the Court will fix a hearing date.
-You will be notified of this date.
+If the respondent lodges an objection, the Court will fix a hearing date and notify you of this date.
 The interim order continues to be in force until this hearing is completed.

-You must attend the hearing, as the Court may dismiss the application if you do not and any interim order will cease to be in force.
+You must attend the hearing, as in your absence the Court may dismiss the application if you do not and any interim order will cease to be in force.